ongr-io/CookiesBundle/README.md

                 - { name: ongr_cookie.cookie }

 ```
+> `Notice` Cookie models' names of a cookie service should not contain dot symbol '.' and must be the same as cookie names that need to be modeled.

 Such injected service allows accessing cookie value.
 If the value has been modified by your code, it will send new value back to the client browser.
+Manipulating cookie values with ONGR Cookies Bundle is very easy: you need to get the cookie model service and from it you can get the cookie value
+with `getValue()` method and set the value with `setValue(mixed $value)` method.

 ```php